PokeTCG/research/GumCards_GBA.md

 There are 210 cards in this set, but the numbering only goes as high as 202. #142 has 3 variants, #156 has 1 variant, #199 has 1 variant, #201 has 1 variant and #202 has 2 variants.

+The numbering of this set is based on the Generation III Hoenn Pokédex.

 ---

 ## Release 1 - Early-mid 2002